AbhishekSingh-77/Travel-World/README.md

 # Travel-World
-'Travel-World' is a responsive travel website, built with HTML, CSS, and Bootstrap, offers a seamless user experience across devices.
+'Travel-World' is a responsive travel website, built with HTML, CSS, and Bootstrap, offers a seamless user experience across all devices.